A global effort to accelerate sustainable engineering

-Engineering for One Planet (EOP) is a global initiative working to equip all future engineers across all disciplines with the fundamental skills and principles of environmental sustainability.
+Engineering for One Planet (EOP) is a global initiative working to equip all engineers across all disciplines with the fundamental skills and principles of environmental and social sustainability.

-All engineers will be equipped to design, build, code and invent with the planet in mind.
+All engineers will be equipped to design, build, code and invent with people and the planet in mind.

-Mobilized by The Lemelson Foundation and VentureWell with input from hundreds of stakeholders across sectors, the EOP initiative seeks to create systemic change by establishing environmentally sustainable engineering as a core tenet of the profession.
+Mobilized by The Lemelson Foundation and VentureWell with input from hundreds of stakeholders across sectors, the EOP initiative seeks to establish sustainable engineering as a core tenet of the profession.
 To achieve this, the initiative provides a roadmap for integrating fundamental principles of sustainability into engineering education to support the health of the planet and the lives it sustains.

 Engineering education must cultivate engineers and inventors who design and build for the smallest environmental footprint possible.